Netiv HaAsara massacre

 The Netiv HaAsara massacre occurred during the October 7 attacks.
 Three Hamas fighters on paragliders attacked Netiv HaAsara, an Israeli moshav close to the border fence.
 The militants killed at least 17 people.
 Before the massacre, the moshav was home to approximately 900 residents.
 The lengthy response time of the Israel Defense Forces (IDF) has been criticized by survivors.
-Additionally, an IDF investigation criticized the conduct of the 37 Israeli soldiers and security officers present, finding that they were unable to stop the massacre.
+Additionally, an IDF investigation criticized the conduct of the 37 Israeli soldiers and security officers present, finding that they were unable to stop the massacre despite outnumbering the militants.

 Background

 Netiv HaAsara is a moshav of 900 people.
 It was founded in 1982 by Israelis who left the Sinai after it was given back to Egypt in the Camp David Accords.
 Following the Israeli disengagement from Gaza in 2005, Netiv HaAsara became one of the closest Israeli communities to the Gaza Strip, approximately 400 meters from the Palestinian town of Beit Lahia.
-It received sporadic rocket fire from Gaza, and residents in Netiv HaAsara have reported witnessing Hamas militants training.
+Palestinian workers were replaced by Thai workers.
+The moshav received sporadic rocket fire from Gaza, and residents in Netiv HaAsara have reported witnessing Hamas militants training.